-This course gives the student the opportunity and responsibility to report on their work experience and to analyze that experience for successes and for areas of improvement.
+This course is taken in conjunction with AVF 295 (Work-Based Learning) and gives the student the opportunity and responsibility to report on their work experience and to analyze that experience for successes and for areas of improvement.
 May be repeated up to six (6) credits.
-Corequisite: AVF 295
+Prerequisite: AVF 295 (Work-Based Learning)